18020 Poros Island

 About the exhibition

 Horses and breastplates—two units—make up the basic theme of the exhibition.
 This coexistence almost necessarily recalls a diachronic heroic element.
-From the depths of antiquity, mythology, and history, from epic poetry to folk song it is possible to trace the role and symbolism of the horse: winged Pegasos, the Trojan Horse, the god-sent horse of Achilles in Homer and Kavafy, the stallion of Digenis Akrites; but also the representations on the Parthenon and the tragic horse of Guernica.
+From the depths of antiquity, mythology, and history, from epic poetry to folk song it is possible to trace the role and symbolism of the horse: winged Pegasos, the Trojan Horse and so many others.
 Comrade-in-arms, fellow traveller, man’s helper and supporter, the horse expresses the harmony of body and spirit.
-Its role also recalls the limitations of man: it accelerates movement, extends staying power, reinforces energy, allowing man to to go beyond the peak of his physical powers—to temper the deterioration of his existence.
 Alexandra Athanassiades’ works record this entire trajectory, common or parallel, the coexistence of man and horse.
-In this continuous history there is also room for the little wooden horse, the plaything of our childhood years, a favourite companion in our escape and fantasy, and an entrée into the world of heroes, fairy tales, and wonders.

 The breastplates are the second element that Alexandra Athanasssiades brings in from history.
 A defining part of the defensive arms of antiquity and the Middle Ages, the breastplate covers and protects the vital organs of the body, chiefly the heart.
 In these representations on paper or metal emphasis is placed on the inexorable passage of time, deterioration, inevitable closure.
-This fate—the end—is not limited to the material of construction.
-It mainly concerns the function and role of the breastplate, for at some critical point this item is bound to fail to secure protection, to ward off fatality.
-The human body is vulnerable; no ‘armour’, no external sheathing can protect it for ever.
+The human body is vulnerable; no ‘armour’, no external sheathing can protect it forever.
 Alexandra Athanassiades is dominated by this melancholy thought, which can be detected in the progressive evolution-transformation of the breastplate: the usual museum display, i.e. the closed, impenetrable breastplate, ‘opens up’, leaving human life exposed and unprotected.

 This in fact is the basic idea behind all the works exhibited.
 The external covering, the shell, whether a drawing or sculpture, encases a perishable, assailable entity—personal and charged.
 Alexandra Athanassiades concentrates on this hidden dimension, on the inner element, which as a presence transcends the boundaries of sculpture.